-PROJECT PROFILE

-SURVEY: Most Hawai'i Residents are Open to More Multimodal Transportation in the Future, But Speed Bumps Lie Ahead

-SECTOR

-FOCUS AREA

-Clean Transportation Choices

-Multimodal Transportation and Parking

-Fall 2023

-EXECUTIVE SUMMARY

-With its year-round tropical weather and relatively short distances between places, Hawai'i seems to be the perfect location for residents and visitors to use accessible and affordable clean transportation choices, such as walking, rolling, catching public transit, and biking.
+PROJECT PROFILE SURVEY: Most Hawai'i Residents are Open to More Multimodal Transportation in the Future, But Speed Bumps Lie Ahead SECTOR FOCUS AREA Clean Transportation Choices Multimodal Transportation and Parking Fall 2024 EXECUTIVE SUMMARY With its year-round tropical weather and relatively short distances between places, Hawai'i seems to be the perfect location for residents and visitors to use accessible and affordable clean transportation choices, such as walking, rolling, catching public transit, and biking.
 This report shares key takeaways from Ulupono Initiative's annual survey of Hawai'i residents and our thoughts about the state's current transportation choices, making clear that public sentiments about clean transportation choices aren't as singular as they are sometimes presented.
-Almost 25% of Hawai'i's population already commute via active clean transportation choices, which include walking, rolling, public transit and carpooling.
-On Oʻahu alone, there are more than 127,000 daily transit trips and more than 17,000 active kamaʻāina bikeshare members, plus another 58,000 riders per year.
+Almost 25% of Hawai'i's population already commute via clean transportation choices, which include walking, rolling, public transit and carpooling.
+On O'ahu alone, there are up to 130,000 average weekday transit trips and more than 17,000 active kama'āina bikeshare members, plus another 58,000 riders per year.
 However, these options aren't enough to meet the needs of all residents - sometimes they can take longer or don't run at the right time.
 So often, we hear people say, "I could never give up my car," or "walking, biking or transit would never work for me and my family."
 It can also be true that once most people choose single-mode transportation, they are less likely to consider choices, even if these options are easier or significantly cheaper.
 We wanted to know "Why is there such a disconnect between residents' desire to use clean transportation choices and actually going out and using them?"
-Over the past three years, we commissioned an annual survey of full-time Hawai'i residents through an online omnibus survey conducted by Anthology Research, a Hawai'i-based professional research firm.
-The survey, which included all four counties, reached approximately 500 people every year.

-UNDERSTANDING HAWAI'I'S CLEAN TRANSPORTATION CHOICES

-Since 2009, Ulupono Initiative has been investing, educating and advocating in support of locally produced food, renewable energy, clean transportation choices, and freshwater systems in Hawai'i.
+Over the past four years, we commissioned an annual survey of full-time Hawai'i residents through an online omnibus survey conducted by Anthology Research, a Hawai'i-based professional research firm.
+The survey reached approximately 400-500 people per year in all four counties.
+UNDERSTANDING HAWAI'I'S CLEAN TRANSPORTATION CHOICES Since 2009, Ulupono Initiative has been investing, educating and advocating in support of locally produced food, renewable energy, clean transportation choices, and freshwater systems in Hawai'i.
 We collaborate and partner with lawmakers, community stakeholders and industry representatives with the goal of helping our communities become more resilient and self-sufficient.

-We support projects and policies that align with the state's goal to decarbonize the transportation sector by 2045 through greater transportation choice and electrification.
+We support projects and policies that align with the state's goal to decarbonize the transportation sector by 2045 through greater transportation choices and electrification.
 The good news is that many of these clean transportation solutions are available now with a diverse selection of multimodal options.
 They are inexpensive and can be very convenient for many people to access.

 WHAT IS MULTIMODAL TRANSPORTATION AND WHY IS IT IMPORTANT?
 Multimodal transportation refers to a system in which various modes (walking, cycling, automobile, public transit, etc.) and connections among modes are available, accessible, and well-supported - providing a true set of transportation choices.
 However, not all choices have the same impacts.
-Below illustrates how some modes are much cleaner and take up significantly less space than others - an important consideration in an expensive island community.
+Below illustrates how some modes are much cleaner and take up significantly less space than others - an important consideration in an expensive island community that emit lower carbon emissions.
+When we provide these multimodal choices and encourage the most environmentally friendly ones, then we are providing real clean transportation choices..

-Image courtesy of City & County of Honolulu Department of Transportation Services

-HAVING MORE CLEAN TRANSPORTATION CHOICES HELPS MANY FRIENDS AND FAMILY ENHANCE THEIR LIVES BY:
+Image courtesy of City & County of Honolulu Department of Transportation Services HAVING MORE CLEAN TRANSPORTATION CHOICES HELPS MANY FRIENDS AND FAMILY ENHANCE THEIR LIVES BY: